Natasa-C/Community-Basket/README.md

 # Community-Basket
-Application which simulates farm products marketplace, built using Android Studio and Kotlin.
+Application which simulates a farm products marketplace, built using Android Studio and Kotlin.